mikaelvesavuori/brackets-setup/readme.md

 - [Inconsolata](https://fonts.google.com/specimen/Inconsolata)

 ## Deep-customizing Brackets
 You will be able to reach a ton of settings in two of the JSON files that contain (all?) the settings for Brackets.
-You can open these by going to File > Preferences.
+You can open these by going to Preferences (on a Mac this is located under the Brackets menu item).